 Making national parks relevant today and tomorrow

-Sustaining the parks and keeping them relevant to visitors far into the future is a challenge, park officials said.
+Sustaining the parks and keeping them relevant to visitors is a challenge.
 Many facilities date back 50 years or more.
-Some are in danger of failing, such as a 70-year-old water pipeline at the Grand Canyon.
-The pipeline breaks regularly and could cut off the water supply to the site, National Park Service Director Jonathan Jarvis said.
+Some are in danger of failing.
+One is a 70-year-old water pipeline at the Grand Canyon.
+The pipeline breaks regularly.
+That could cut off the water supply to the site, National Park Service Director Jonathan Jarvis said.
 Lodging at Glacier National Park needs a major overhaul.
 The nearly 100-year-old Memorial Bridge in Washington needs at least $150 million in repairs.
 That's more than the agency's entire annual construction budget.

-Behind the scenes, officials are seeking to expand fundraising through the National Park Foundation.
-They also want to bolster congressional support to improve the parks.
+Behind the scenes, officials are seeking to expand fundraising.
+The National Park Foundation has been created.
+The officials also want to bolster congressional support to improve the parks.

 This is the third major campaign in the national parks' history.
-An outcry over deplorable park conditions in 1915 originally led to the creation of the National Park Service.
-In the 1950s, there were calls to close parks because of their neglected conditions.
-That inspired a campaign to rebuild infrastructure and invite returning World War II veterans and their families to visit parks.
+In 1915, the park conditions were poor.
+That led to the creation of the National Park Service.
+In the 1950s, there were calls to close neglected parks.
+That inspired a campaign to rebuild infrastructure.
+Returning World War II veterans and their families were invited to visit parks.
 The memorable slogan "See the USA in your Chevrolet" was created.

-"They came in droves, and in the back seat of that station wagon in the national parks were today's boomer generation," Jarvis said.
+"They came in droves," Jarvis said.
 "They are our base today...
 The question that we're facing is who's going to be the next generation of park supporters."

 "If we were a business and that was our clientele, then over the long term, we would probably be out of business," Jarvis said.

-In studying public perceptions, park officials found many people think national parks are only in the West, such as Yellowstone and Yosemite.
-They want people to understand that urban sites such as the Statue of Liberty, Independence Hall in Philadelphia, Little Rock, Ark., Central High School and the Lincoln Memorial in Washington are also national parks.
+In studying public perceptions, park officials found many people think national parks are only in the West.
+That's where Yellowstone and Yosemite are located.
+Urban sites, in cities, also contain national parks.
+They include the Statue of Liberty, Independence Hall in Philadelphia, Little Rock, Ark., Central High School and the Lincoln Memorial in Washington.

 Over the next year, an advertising campaign will show how people connect with their favorite parks.
-Corporate sponsors including American Express, REI and Humana also are supporting the effort.
+Corporate sponsors are supporting the effort.
+They include American Express, REI and Humana.

 To broaden access to the parks, all fourth grade students and their families will get free admission to national parks during the next school year.